nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 11.md

 Nope.
 I cannot.
 In fact, I did not think so.
 Alright.
 So both of the both of them get Okay.

+---

+### Session Play - Part 8

 Get hit with, the electric arc spark Nice.
 The the spark bounces between the two of them, and they get stiff really quickly, but then get back but then drop back into their regular combat activities.
 Oh, well.
 We tried.
 They felt it.

 They felt it.
 Alright.
 This will be interesting.
 You're gonna be dead.
 No.

 That's what I'm thinking.
 Don't think like that.
 Oh, Oh, nobody really nobody really ran up to help you.
 So Nope.
 It's it's got a right way.

 That's all.
 Just get away.
 Well, the two squishies went, Yeah.
-Carson's up soon.
+Karsten's up soon.
 He can come up there and help.

 Fair enough.
 Do it.
 In the meantime Uh-huh.
 There's only one target.
 Yeah.